 The link between vitamin D and infection is unlikely to be restricted to TB.
 Differential induction of CYP27B1 and VDR has been described for leprosy, another mycobacterial disease.
-Specifically, lesions with the less aggressive tuberculoid form of Leprosy (T-lep) have been shown to express much higher levels of CYP27B1 and VDR than lesions with the lepromatous form of leprosy (L-lep)74.
-In view of the fact that T-lep is associated with lower levels of mycobacterial infection than L-lep, it is possible that intracrine 1,25(OH)2D plays a role in this feature of the disease by promoting antibacterial activity in T-lep patients, relative to their L-lep counterparts.
-With these observations in mind, it is interesting to note early reports describing the benefits of light irradiation as a strategy for the treatment of leprosy ^{75, 76}, similar to that initially described for forms of TB 77.
-In other infectious diseases such a sepsis, serum 25OHD levels have been correlated with circulating levels of cathelicidin, and this in turn was associated with increased risk of critical illness 78.
-The precise cell type associated with the link between serum 25OHD and cathelicidin in patients with sepsis is not clear.
-Previous reports have suggested that neutrophils are the main source of circulating cathelcidin 79.
-However, although these cells express VDR80, they do not appear to have appreciable CYP27B1 activity, indicating that they are most likely responsive to 1,25(OH)2D rather than 25OHD (see Figure 1).
-This contrasts with monocyte-derived cathelicidin which correlates better with circulating levels of 25OHD^{28, 31}, consistent with an intracrine response.
-Low vitamin D status has also been linked to infection and mortality in end-stage renal disease patients81, and to upper respiratory tract infections 82.
-With respect to the latter, it is interesting to note that cathelicidin can exhibit antiviral as well as antibacterial properties83, so that its induction by vitamin D may enhance protection against disease such as influenza.
-In a similar vein, it is also important to recognize that the induction of cathelicidin by 25OHD and 1,25(OH)2D has been reported for several human cell types outside the classical immune system, including keratinocytes 84. bronchial epithelial cells 85, myeloid cell lines 30, and decidual 86, and trophoblastic cells of the placenta 87.
-Thus, the innate, antibacterial effects of vitamin D may be common to many human tissues and are therefore likely to influence a wide range of disease scenarios.
+Specifically, lesions with the less aggressive tuberculoid form of Leprosy (T-lep) have been shown to express much higher levels of CYP27B1 and VDR than lesions with the lepromatous form of leprosy (L-lep).74 In view of the fact that T-lep is associated with lower levels of mycobacterial infection than L-lep, it is possible that intracrine 1,25(OH)2D plays a role in this feature of the disease by promoting antibacterial activity in T-lep patients, relative to their

+L-lep counterparts.
+With these observations in mind, it is interesting to note early reports describing the benefits of light irradiation as a strategy for the treatment of leprosy,^{75,76} similar to that initially described for forms of TB.77 In other infectious diseases such a sepsis, serum 25OHD levels have been correlated with circulating levels of cathelicidin, and this in turn was associated with increased risk of critical illness.78 The precise cell type associated with the link between serum 250HD and cathelicidin in patients with sepsis is not clear.
+Previous reports have suggested that neutrophils are the main source of circulating cathelicidin.79 However, although these cells express VDR,80 they do not appear to have appreciable CYP27B1 activity, indicating that they are most likely responsive to 1,25(OH)2D rather than 25OHD (see Fig. 1).
+This contrasts with monocyte-derived cathelicidin that correlates better with circulating levels of 25OHD,^{28,31} consistent with an intracrine response.
+Low vitamin D status has also been linked to infection and mortality in end-stage renal disease patients,81 and to upper respiratory tract infections.82 With respect to the latter, it is interesting to note that cathelicidin can exhibit antiviral as well as antibacterial properties,83 so that its induction by vitamin D may enhance protection against disease such as influenza.
+In a similar vein, it is also important to recognize that the induction of cathelicidin by 25OHD and 1,25(OH)2D has been reported for several human cell types outside the classical immune system, including keratinocytes,84 bronchial epithelial cells,85 myeloid cell lines,30 decidual86 and trophoblastic cells of the placenta.87 Thus, the innate, antibacterial effects of vitamin D may be common to many human tissues and are therefore likely to influence a wide range of disease scenarios.

 The diverse effects of vitamin D on antigen presentation and lymphocyte function indicate that the immunomodulatory actions of vitamin D are not limited to innate, antimicrobial responses.
-In particular, vitamin D has been proposed as a putative environmental contributor to autoimmunity, adding to the underlying genetic component of these disease 88.
-Lower serum 25OHD has been described for patients with type 1 diabetes at the time of diagnosis 89, and vitamin D supplementation has been reported to protect against type 1 diabetes 90.
-Similar data have also been reported for vitamin D and MS ^{91, 92}, and this has been supported by animal models of MS ^{93, 94}.
-Interestingly, the latter showed that vitamin D was more effective in protecting against experimental MS in female mice 95, with this effect being due to estrogenmediated regulation of VDR and CYP27B1 96.
-Other autoimmune diseases that have also been linked to low vitamin D status include Crohn's disease 97, SLE 98, and rheumatoid arthritis 88 and Graves disease 99.
+In particular, vitamin D has been proposed as a putative environmental contributor to autoimmunity, adding to the underlying genetic component of these disease.88 Lower serum 25OHD has been described for patients with type 1 diabetes at the time of diagnosis,89 and vitamin D supplementation has been reported to protect against type 1 diabetes.90 Similar data have also been reported for vitamin D and MS,^{91,92} and this has been supported by animal models of MS.^{93,94} Interestingly, the latter showed that vitamin D was more effective in protecting against experimental MS in female mice,95 with this effect being because of oestrogen-mediated regulation of VDR and CYP27B1.96 Other autoimmune diseases that have also been linked to low vitamin D status include Crohn's disease,97 SLE,98 rheumatoid arthritis88 and Graves disease.99